6 Best Amsterdam Tours

 2. Private and personalized city tours

-Typical architecture of the city
+Typical city architecture

-Typical architecture of the city
+Typical city architecture

 These "lokafyers" are inhabitants of Amsterdam who do not dedicate themselves exclusively to the work of a guide, but rather take tours out of devotion to their city and have great knowledge about its history.
 The curious thing about this tour is that it is organized according to your tastes and interests and has a variable duration, from seeing only the most essential monuments of the Dutch capital, to also know the most everyday areas and visited by locals.